niblux/paybase/README.md

 What things you need to install the software and how to install them
 - Clone the project and run `npm install` to install necessary packages.
 - Download and install MongoDB and setup a local database.

+- Create a database : you will be asked to provide a "database name" and a "collection name"

+- Name the database "paybase" and the collection "conference"

-- You will need to create three collections named :
+- You will need to create three collections to setup the database for the api requests named :

 * attendees
 * speakers